Federal Nutrition Programs

 The Community Eligibility Provision (CEP) is a federal program that offers a simplified way to serve all students breakfast and lunch, all during school, at no charge.

-SNAP-Ed is a series of programs and goals aimed at SNAP-eligible individuals to receive nutrition education and programming that promote healthy eating.
-Hunger Task Force offers these programs locally.
+SNAP/FoodShare Education is a series of programs and goals aimed to ensure SNAP-eligible individuals are receiving food benefits, supplemental nutrition education and programming that promote healthy living.

 The Child and Adult Care Food Program (CACFP) is a federally-funded program that provides nutritious meals for low-income children enrolled at child care centers, after-school programs and homeless shelters.